vilisalo/vtst/README.md

 # VTST

 Python project for VTST-type kinetics code.
-Currently supports ORCA 6.0.1.
-Gaussian 16 support will be added soon.
+Currently Gaussian 16.
+ORCA 6 support will be added soon.